cltl/python-for-text-analysis/README.md

 * The `Chapters` folder contains our primary teaching material.
 Every week, you will work through a subset of these interactive notebooks.
 We expect you to look at the material in preparation for the lectures.
 If you get stuck with an assignment, first see if you can find the solution in the Chapters.

-* The `Assignments` folder contains the assignments that you will be asked to submit during the course.
+* The `Assignments` folder contains the assignments that you will be asked to complete during the course.
+These assignments will be self/auto-graded.
+Each assignment will have a specific feedback session to go over student-led questions about the assignments.

 * The `Extra_Material` folder contains some extra reading about the Python theory, which you may use for future reference.
 It also contains some information specifically related to natural language processing, and examples on how to organize your code and how to create a Flask website.